 How to Enable

-In WooCommerce, you can enable this notice by going to the plugin settings under WooCommerce > Settings > Integrations > Jilt:
+For WooCommerce and EDD, you can enable this notice by going to the settings in your Jilt Admin under Settings > Shop Settings > Storefront Settings:

 For Shopify users, you can go to your admin and browse to Settings > Checkout and look for the section titled "Order Processing".
 For the setting "Collecting consent to send promotional emails to customers from your store", change it to "Customer does not agree to receive promotional emails by default".
 For more information on this, read Shopify's help article.